Whose standard is it anyway?

 The standards body, The Gathering Administration Ltd, is an independent UK company whose sole purpose is to govern the MX standard.
 The Gathering does not sell consultancy, does not sell tooling, does not sell hosting, and does not certify implementations it has commercial stakes in.
 Implementation work happens elsewhere, including in my own firm; the boundary between standards body and market participant is structural, not aspirational.

-The signing primitive, Ed25519 over canonical bytes, is the same cryptography FAIR uses, the same cryptography modern signing standards use generally.
-The mathematics is not where these standards differ from each other.
-The governance is.
+The signing primitive, Ed25519 over canonical bytes, is the same cryptography modern signing standards use generally.
+Standards differ from each other in their governance, not in their mathematics.

 The identity layer, did:web by default, distributes trust rather than concentrating it.
 Each publisher hosts their own DID document on their own domain; resolution uses DNS and HTTPS that already run everywhere.
 A publisher with sloppy ops is genuinely less trustworthy than they would be under a shared directory, and that cost has to be named honestly.
 Failure modes are local rather than global, and the dependencies are public, checkable with any standard library, and documented by IETF and the CA/Browser Forum.
 When a deployment needs a stronger binding from DID to legal entity, W3C Verifiable Credentials sit on top of the base protocol.